g0ld2k/ArcGIS-Xamarin.Android-Bindings/README.md

 * jackson-core-lgpl-1.9.5.jar
 * jackson-mapper-lgpl-1.9.5.jar

-This is based on 10.2.3 of the ArcGIS SDK.
+This is based on version 10.2.3 of the ArcGIS SDK.